Chamberlain-Hunt Academy: Early history

 When the "new" school was founded in Port Gibson in 1879, funds for the new beginning came from both the sale of the Oakland campus and donors.
 The State of Mississippi paid $40,000 for the campus in order to create Alcorn A&M College, the first land-grant college for African Americans in American history.
 Alcorn State University thrives in its original location.

 The new foundation was named for the Founder of Oakland, the Reverend Dr. Jeremiah Chamberlain (1794-1851) and Mr. David Hunt (1779-1861), a prominent plantation owner in the Antebellum South who had been a generous patron of Oakland over the years.
 Since he and his family owned 1,700 African-American slaves at one time, it is fitting that the fine old Oakland campus David Hunt did so much to adorn became the locus where freedmen and the sons of freedmen were able to gain higher education supported by the State of Mississippi.
-Alcorn State thrives today as a legacy of Chamberlain and Hunt.
+Alcorn State thrives today as one legacy of Chamberlain and Hunt.

 Several of Chamberlain-Hunt Academy's early faculty hailed from Davidson College, a Presbyterian foundation in North Carolina.
 The curriculum was traditional college prep.

 In 1915, CHA transitioned to the military discipline and was a traditional boys military prep school until 1971, when females were admitted and the military routine greatly relaxed.
 CHA was transitioning in a way similar to Baylor and McCallie Schools in Tennessee, which became wholly civilian prep schools.
 CHA retained a Corps of Cadets.
 In 1996, when persons associated with French Camp Academy in north Mississippi purchased CHA, the trustees returned the school to its all-male, all military, and mostly boarding-student situation.
 The new owners of the school had a good thing going and put several millions of dollars into the physical plant.
-In 2014, a gentleman from Tennessee bought the beautiful campus and historic buildings.

 Chamberlain-Hunt was what is termed a regional boarding school.
 While students always came from far away and overseas, the majority of patrons were families living up and down the Mississippi River, from Memphis to New Orleans.
 Not a few of the students over the years came from agricultural families living in the Mississippi and Arkansas Deltas, the black-land region around Columbus, Aberdeen, and Starkville, and other fertile farm country in both states and Louisiana.
 Many students have come from Claiborne County and the River Counties of Mississippi, and River Parishes of Louisiana.
 Heirs of the original founders of Oakland were attending the school in the 1970s.

 The faculty of CHA were prepared to welcome students of different gifts and intellectual levels, successfully preparing boys (and later girls) for the most selective colleges in the United States but giving less talented students a first-class education addressing the whole person.
 The diversity of the school was limited until the late 1980s, when African Americans matriculated for the first time.
 For all of its years, Chamberlain-Hunt trained and produced leaders.